EDavies2020/MS2-CDavies/testing.md

 * JavaScript - Missing semicolon
     * Fix: Added missing semicolons
 * JavaScript - Do not use 'new' for side effects.
-    * Fix: As this was taken from [google maps documentation](https://developers.google.com/maps/documentation/javascript/marker-clustering) I ave left this as it is
+    * Fix: As this was taken from [google maps documentation](https://developers.google.com/maps/documentation/javascript/marker-clustering) I have left this as it is

 ## Testing EmailJS API